UANDES-4103-201910/course-project-quehacks-lucero-parrague/README.md

 - Log in with email

-- Log in with Google auth (make the request to google but we cant create de user if dont exists)
+- Log in with Google auth (make the request to google but we cant create the user if doesn't exists)

 - Log out